 While some would frown upon a large number of these legumes, their quantities are very small, and even when they have summed, the total portion is not excessive.

 Best High Protein Canned/Wet Dog Foods

-However, wet dog food is still more expensive than dry food, but thankfully Crave’s products shouldn’t break the bank or make you flinch.
+However, wet dog food is still noticeably more expensive than dry food, but hopefully, Crave’s wet dog food products shouldn’t break the bank or make you flinch.

-Finally, none of Craven’s Pate recipes contain a significant amount of vegetable ingredients let alone frowned upon vegetable by-products which are present in some of their dry food products.
+Finally, none of Craven’s Pate recipes contain a significant portion of vegetable ingredients, let alone frowned upon vegetable by-products which are present in some of their dry food products.
 This ensures that almost all of the protein in the formula is highly digestible animal protein.